 Berat, Albania: Discover the Timeless Beauty of the City of a Thousand Windows

-🏛️ A Brief History of Berat: From Antiquity to UNESCO Status
+🏛️ A Brief History of Berat: From Antiquity to UNESCO Heritage

 Young woman tourist photographing with tablet Berat city from the castle mountain in Albania.